Introduction to Fashion Design

 The module is taught through a variety of complementary teaching methods and formats including lectures, tutorials and projects.
 These various methods and formats will use our virtual learning environment (VLE) to encourage your participation in research, study skills and interpretation of teaching material.
 The two assessed components encouarge you to explore, consider and reflect on a range of perspectives in the field of creative practice, especially in the context of your own practice.
 Sessions focus on issues affecting visual culture in relation to fashion and visual culture.
 Connected visits may be arranged.

-Introduction to Fashion Techniques
+Introduction to Pattern Cutting and Construction Techniques

 A skill based module taught mainly in the workshop/studio through a series of demonstrations and lectures.
 You will be introduced to materials, workshop machinery and studio equipment through a series of demonstration and exercises.
 Assessment will be through a project that will typically include a body of work demonstrating understanding and application of techniques, materials and practical skills.
 Typically, this would be in the form of a project file built throughout the module.